 The CFR is simply the total historic outstanding capital expenditure which has not yet been paid for from either revenue or capital resources.
 It is essentially a measure of the Council's underlying borrowing need.
 Any capital expenditure above, which has not immediately been paid for, will increase the CFR.
+This includes expenditure on alternative types of investment (such as properties, where these are included in the capital programme) and on schemes, such as the Watford Health Campus, which will require funding for a period before making returns to the Council.

 Following accounting changes, the CFR also includes any other long term liabilities (e.g. finance leases) that have been brought onto the balance sheet.
 Whilst this increases the CFR, and therefore the Council's borrowing requirement, these types of scheme include a borrowing facility and so the Council is not required to separately borrow for these schemes.

-The Council is asked to approve the CFR projections below:
+The Council is asked to approve the CFR projections below.